ijanhv/EpicEats-Food-Delivery-App/README.md

 # Food Delivery App 🍔

-This is a full-stack food delivery application built with modern web and mobile technologies.
+The Food Delivery App is a comprehensive, full-stack application that revolutionizes the way people order and enjoy their favorite foods.
+This application seamlessly combines a user-friendly web interface built with Next.js, Tailwind CSS, TypeScript, and React, with an elegant mobile app created using React Native, Tailwind CSS, TypeScript, and React Navigation.

 ## Features 🚀